 "Did she live with the family you were with?"she continued when he didn't respond.
 Slowly, he nodded.

-"What does this have to do with anything?"he suddenly asked, feeling his voice unexpectedly rise as he desperately tried to turn the conversation away from the one thing he didn't want to think about.
-Joanne physically reacted, her face poorly masking the trepidation she felt at hearing the glint of anger in his voice.
-Suddenly she didn't feel safe.
+"What does this have to do with anything?"he suddenly asked, feeling his voice unexpectedly rise as he desperately tried to turn the conversation away from the one thing he didn't want to think about, "You don't need to ask me all these things to know that I'm dangerous.
+I just am."
+Joanne couldn't help reacting, her face poorly masked the trepidation and immediate defense she felt at hearing the sudden glint of anger in his voice.
+Until now she had barely heard him speak except in occasional one or two word answers, and his sudden apparent vocabulary spike, in an honest acknowledgement of his own dangerous nature, no less, was...unsettling.
+How intelligent was this animal?

 "You're being very needlessly defensive.
 I'm not trying to attack you for liking this girl, if that's what this is about."
 He held in a breath and counted to five, willing himself to not feel so angry and hurt and tired and hungry.
 But five came, and he was no less overwhelmed.